Eventuous/eventuous/docs/versioned_docs/version-0.15/infra/pubsub/index.md

 sidebar_position: 6
 ---

-Pub/Sub is an asynchronous and scalable messaging service that decouples services producing messages from services processing those messages. [source](https://cloud.google.com/pubsub/docs/overview).
+Pub/Sub is an asynchronous and scalable messaging service that decouples services producing messages from services processing those messages.
+Learn more about Pub/Sub in GCP [documentation](https://cloud.google.com/pubsub/docs/overview).

 Eventuous supports producing and consuming messages using Google Pub/Sub.
 Use the `Eventuous.GooglePubSub` NuGet package to get started.